 Step 9: Measure and cut holes in your stock tank

 This is the scariest part of the build!
+But it’s essential for having a heated hot tub.
 One minute you have a perfectly good stock tank, and the next you’ve got a $300 piece of metal with giant holes in it.
 Read your Chofu instructions closely here.
 Measure twice, cut once, and you’ll be ok.

 With your stock tank and stove in place, carefully measure the location of your inlet and outlet ports as well as the drain location.
 Mark these holes and use the appropriate sized hole saw or jigsaw to cut the holes.
 I found the hole saws to be really difficult to use, so I used the plastic port hardware to trace each hole onto the tub using a black Sharpie.
 Then I drilled a smaller hole with a carbide drill bit to allow enough room for the metal blade of a jigsaw to fit through.
 Then I slowly cut the hole with the jigsaw, and filed the rough edges smooth with a round file.

 Drop the tub back in and mark the drain hole on the rigid insulation, then pull the tub and cut away the necessary foam to accommodate the brass pipe, and cut a notch in the wood frame for the spigot to come out.

 At this point you can wrap the tub in reflective bubble wrap insulation, trim it to size, and cut holes for the ports.
 I used a bit of packing tape to secure the bubble wrap, and then used two lengths of parachute rope to secure it further.
 Stock tanks typically have indented ribs in the sides, and I lined up the parachute rope with these, so when pulled tight the ropes sink into the grooves and lock the insulation in place.

 Step 10: Hook up the stove and chimney